DallanQ/sagrada/QA.md

 > Is it legal to place a die in an illegal position intentionally in order to remove a die of your choice so that you can get more points?
 Been thinking about this for a while.

 No, you cannot intentionally place a die illegally.
-The rules say you must follow the given restrictions.
-Or obey the dice placement rules.
-Unintentional illegal dice placement happens, which is why we call out how to resolve it in the rule book.
+The rules say you must follow the given restrictions or obey the dice placement rules.
+Unintentional illegal dice placement happens, which is why we call out how to resolve it in the rulebook.
+The rules about correcting illegal placements are outlined on page 4 in the "Dice Placement Mistakes" section:

+“If a Player’s Window is ever found to break any of the placement restrictions, that player must immediately remove dice (of their choice) from their Window until all restrictions are obeyed.
+These dice are out of play and any resulting open spaces will count against their score as normal.”

 The intention of the rules is such that players would never be able to break them.
 If you're knowingly/intentionally breaking a rule to exploit the resolution, that would be considered cheating.

 [errata-on-italian-rules-about-tool-cards](https://boardgamegeek.com/thread/2033231/errata-on-italian-rules-about-tool-cards)